 An experienced business litigator can help your company establish a strong position from the start, from the demand letter and initial complaint.
 It is important to provide a strong case from the initial filings going forward and maintain pressure on the other party to bring the case to a satisfactory and effective conclusion.

-The Katz Law Group, P.C. has more than 35 years of experience representing businesses in Massachusetts and New England in vendor disputes and litigation.
+The Katz Law Group has nearly 40 years of experience representing businesses in Worcester, Framingham, Marlborough, Massachusetts, and New England in vendor disputes and litigation.
 We understand how best to approach a vendor dispute, to negotiate an optimal agreement, or enforce the terms of the vendor agreement.
-If your company is facing a dispute with a vendor or supplier, contact an experienced Massachusetts business litigation attorney.
-Contact the Katz Law Group today.
+If your company is facing a dispute with a vendor or supplier, reach out to an experienced Massachusetts business litigation attorney.
+Contact us online today.